Simplicial approach to path homology of quivers, marked categories, groups and algebras: Introduction

 So, the square-commutative homology can be as complicated as the homology of simplicial complexes.
 We also compare the square commutative homology $H_*^{\sf sc}(Q)$ with $k$-power homology of $H_*^{(k)}(Q)$ defined and studied in \cite{grigor2018path}.
 The power of a quiver $Q$ is the maximal number of arrows with equal head and tail.
 We show that if the power of $Q$ is strictly less than $k$ and $k\cdot 1_\KK$ is invertible in $\KK,$ then

 In particular, we obtain that, if $k\cdot 1_\KK$ and $l\cdot 1_\KK$ are invertible in $\KK,$ and the power of $Q$ is strictly less then both $k$ and $l,$ then $H_*^{(k)}(Q)\cong H_*^{(l)}(Q).$

-Section \ref{sec:homology_of_subsets} is devoted to homology of subsets of groups.
-We say that a subset $X$ of a group $G$ is pointed, if $1\in X.$ The group $G$ can be treated as a category with one object, and then $X$ can be treated as its subquiver.
-Then $(G,X)$ is an embedded subquiver and we can consider the complex $\Omega(G,X)$ and its homology $H_*(G,X).$ As a corollary of our general theorem we obtain a version of Eilenberg–Zilber theorem for subsets of groups:
+Section \ref{sec:homology_of_subsets} is devoted to path homology of marked groups.
+We say that a subset of a group is pointed, if it contains the unit.
+A marked group is a group $G$ with a chosen pointed subset $M\subseteq G$.
+Since a group can be treated as a category with one object, a marked group is a particular case of a marked category.
+As a corollary of our general theorem we obtain a version of Eilenberg–Zilber theorem for marked groups:

-where $X\vee X'=(X\times 1)\cup (1\times X')$ and prove some other properties for this theory.
-In Section \ref{sec:Hochschild} we develop a similar theory for Hochschild homology of submodules of algebras.
+where $M\vee M'=(M\times 1)\cup (1\times M')$ and prove some other properties for this theory.
+In Section \ref{sec:Hochschild} we develop a similar theory for Hochschild homology of marked algebras (algebras with a chosen vector subspace).

-In Section \ref{sec:homology_of_subsets} we also study coacyclic subsets of groups.
-A pointed subset of a group $X\subseteq G$ is called coacyclic is the map $H_*(G,X)\to H_*(G)$ is an isomorphism for $\KK=\ZZ$.
+In Section \ref{sec:homology_of_subsets} we study coacyclic subsets of groups.
+A pointed subset $M$ of $G$ is called coacyclic if the map $\PH_*(G,M)\to H_*(G)$ is an isomorphism for $\KK=\ZZ$.
 We prove some properties of coacyclic subsets and show several examples of them.
-In all these examples of coacyclic subsets the complexes $\Omega(G,X)$ are much smaller then the standard complex for the group.
+In all these examples of coacyclic subsets the complexes $\Omega(G,M)$ are much smaller then the standard complex for the group.
 It would be interesting to develop this theory further and to understand how convenient it is to control the homology of a group $G$ using subsets of $G$.
 In particular, it would be interesting to find a connection between (co)homological dimension of a group and ``nice'' subsets of this group.
 These ``nice'' subsets should be not just the coacyclic subsets, of course, the definition should take account of (co)homology with coefficients in some way.

 In the end of the paper we have an appendix of a more categorical flavor.
 We show that the box product of path pairs can be defined using Day convolution with respect to a promonoidal structure on the category $\Pi.$